AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 ## Conjecture: A Principle of Scaling

-When you have worse than $O(c)$ complexity, that thing cannot become a bottleneck.
-If it's not a bottleneck, then it doesn't matter that it's worse than $O(c)$.
+A scalable system *can* have components with complexities worse than $O(c)$ *provided* that those components are not bottlenecks.
+As long as there is excess capacity in those components, the system can still scale.

 \todo{include this?}